WITH ANNA MCHUGH

 Join us as we foray into the mystical world of mushroom hunting!

 The Eco-Institute is home to numerous types of wild mushrooms, from the delicious to the deadly.
-On Saturday, September 22nd local mycologist Anna McHugh will lead us in a course on mushroom identification, then we'll walk and collect mushrooms,
+Local mycologist Anna McHugh will lead us in a course on mushroom identification, then we'll walk and collect mushrooms,

-and if we’re lucky, get to taste what we find!
+and at the end we get a cooking demo to get to taste what we find!

 Instructor Anna McHugh, author of the blog Crazy About Mushrooms, writes: